-DO make certain idea fits the grant building on standards and Principles to Actions.
-State goals and objectives clearly.
-A goal is a broad statement about what you hope to accomplish and is usually is not measurable while an objective is a measurable statement about what you will do.
+Make certain that your idea fits the grant, building on standards and Principles to Actions.
+State your goals and objectives clearly.
+A goal is a broad statement about what you hope to accomplish and is usually not measurable, whereas an objective is a measurable statement about what you will do.
+It is important to aim high, yet be realistic.